PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 <a href="./PICS/Rev2/fingerlift_led.png"><img src="./PICS/Rev2/fingerlift_led.png" alt="Lift LED and reflow solder" width="200"> Life LED and reflow solder for a flush fit on the PCB.</a>
 For each LED, after soldering one lead, holding the LED from below up to the spacer and the PCB and reheat / reflow the solder for a flush fit.
 Solder the second lead on the LED.
-Trim the excess LED leads.
+Trim the excess leads on RV301 and the LEDs.

 **Rejoice!
 Electircal assembly is done.**
 <a href="./PICS/Rev2/PWA_FrontView.png"><img src="./PICS/Rev2/PWA_FrontView.png" alt="PWA_FrontView.png" width="200">